ksmirenko/flexicards-android/README.md

 Minimal supported Android version is 4.2 (API 17).

+## Installation

+Download the latest .apk file [here](https://github.com/ksmirenko/flexicards-android/releases).
+Open it on your Android device to launch installation.
+**Warning**: installation from untrusted sources must be enabled in your device's security settings.

 ## What it is and how it works
 You have a lot of paired information: terms and definitions, foreign words and translations, etc. You want to learn it all.